 Norman “Sailor Jerry” Collins

-Sailor Jerry was originally from Ukiah, California, but through his travels around the world, eventually landed in Honolulu, Hawaii, where though his constant pushing forward his skills and artistic eye, creating a fusion of styles that blended the best of both traditional Japanese and American tattooing the likes that the world had never seen before.
-It was his strong style and originality that brought the attention of good friends Michael Malone and Ed Hardy to come to Hawaii and work with Jerry, learning to expand their tattooing abilities, which Jerry was happy to teach to two such skilled and eager artists as he saw them both as "torpedoes" who would go back to the mainland and sink the plethora of what Jerry felt were unskilled tattooists who didn't have the heart it takes to commit one's self to his beloved art.
+Sailor Jerry was originally from Ukiah, California, but through his travels around the world eventually landed in Honolulu, Hawaii.
+There, through constantly pushing himself to improve his eye and hone his artistic skills, he created a fusion of styles that blended the best of both traditional Japanese and American tattooing, the likes of which the world has never seen before.
+It was his strong style and originality that brought the attention of good friends Michael Malone and Ed Hardy to come to Hawaii and work with Jerry, where they learned to expand their tattooing abilities.
+Jerry was happy to teach such skilled and eager artists, as he saw them both as ‘torpedoes’ who would go back to the mainland and sink the plethora of what Jerry felt were unskilled tattooists who didn’t have the heart it takes to commit one’s self to his beloved art.

-Unfortunately, in 1973, Sailor Jerry passed away from a heart attack.
-He left instructions for his wife to sell his shop at 1033 Smith St. in Honolulu's historic Chinatown district to one of his prodigies.
-Mike Malone took the challenge, and moved from his spot at Zeke Owens' Ace Tattoo in San Diego California where he was working at the time, and plunged into the historic depths of Jerry's old shop.
+Unfortunately, in 1973 Sailor Jerry passed away from a heart attack.
+He left instructions for his wife to sell his shop to one of his prodigies.
+Mike Malone took the challenge, and moved from his spot at Zeke Owens’ Ace Tattoo in San Diego, California where he was working at the time, and plunged into the historic depths of Jerry’s old shop at 1033 Smith St. in Honolulu’s historic Chinatown district.

 Mike “Rollo Banks” Malone

-Eventually in the late 1990's, Mike became restless.
-Hawaii, while a beautiful place, was also very small, and Mike wanted to live in a place where one could easily get to the rest of America with short hops on airplanes or cars, but still had enough of a small town feeling that he didn't feel like he was blocked in by the overly corporate life that was becoming common in cities all over the world.
-Surprising even himself, he found such a place in Burnsville.
-So, in 1999, Mike decided that he would open a new shop in Minnesota.
+Eventually in the late 1990’s, Mike became restless.
+Hawaii, while a beautiful place, was also very small.
+Mike wanted to live in a place where one could easily get to the rest of America with short trips by airplane or car, but still had enough of a small town feeling that he didn’t feel like he was blocked in by the overly corporate life that was becoming common in cities all over the world.
+Surprising even himself, he found such a place in Burnsville, MN.
+So, in 1999, Mike decided that he would uproot himself from Hawaii in order to open a new shop in Minnesota.
 But what to call it?

 Romeo, “The Aloha Monkey”

 After much thought, Mike remembered a story that Jerry had told him long ago.
-A tale that Jerry insisted was the truth, as fantastic as it was.
-Apparently Jerry at one point had a monkey that he kept in the shop, who he affectionately named 'Romeo'.
-Romeo was part of Jerry's life as a sailor, with the tradition of bringing exotic pets from far away places.
-Romeo amused Jerry to no end, having the unsavory habit of bending over and 'mooning' customers as they walked in.
-Jerry and one of his partners eventually came upon the idea of tattooing an "AL" and "HA" on each side of Romeo's butt, so when customers came in, they were greeted by Romeo's "ALOHA".
+A tale that Jerry insisted was the truth, as fantastic and far-fetched as it was.
+Apparently at one point, Jerry had a monkey that he kept in the shop, whom he affectionately named ‘Romeo’.
+Romeo was part of Jerry’s life as a sailor, stemming from the tradition of bringing exotic pets from far away places.
+Romeo amused Jerry to no end, having the unsavory habit of bending over and ‘mooning’ customers as they walked in.
+Jerry and one of his partners eventually came upon the idea of tattooing an “AL” and “HA” on each side of Romeo’s butt, so that when customers came in, they were greeted by Romeo’s “ALOHA”.
 Unfortunately, having a monkey in a tattoo shop was not the best of ideas.
-One day, it is told, Jerry came into the tiny 1033 Smith St. location to find that Romeo had gotten loose, and in the process of throwing needles around, tearing sheets of designs, and causing general havoc, had drank a brand new bottle of black ink that Jerry had just bought.
-Infuriated, Jerry was cleaning the shop and yelling at Romeo for causing such a mess, when one of Jerry's good customers from the US Navy walked in with his brand new, and regulation at the time, tropical white sailor's suit.
-Romeo let up a screech, turned around to spread the 'ALOHA' and sprayed black ink diarrhea all over the poor swabby's pristine white outfit.
+One day, it is told, Jerry came into the tiny 1033 Smith St. location to find that Romeo had gotten loose and, in the process of throwing needles around, tearing sheets of designs, and causing general havoc, Romeo had drank a brand new bottle of black ink that Jerry had just bought.
+Infuriated, Jerry was cleaning the shop and yelling at Romeo for causing such a mess when one of Jerry’s good customers from the US Navy walked in with his brand new tropical white sailor’s suit.
+Romeo let up a screech, turned around to spread the ‘ALOHA,’ and sprayed black ink diarrhea all over the poor swabby’s pristine white outfit.

-As Mike realized that he would need help at his new location, eventually he brought in a young tattooist who was recommended to him by friends.
-This tattooist was named Josh Arment.
-Josh came to Burnsville to help Mike out with the Aloha Monkey while it got started.
-Learning to expand his skills while under the tutelage and friendship of Mike.
+As time went on, Mike realized that he would need help at his new location.
+He eventually brought in a young tattooist who was recommended to him by friends; this tattooist was named Josh Arment.
+Josh came to Burnsville to help Mike out with the Aloha Monkey while it got started, learning to expand his skills while under the tutelage and friendship of Mike.
 They became close friends and Josh eventually made Burnsville and the Aloha Monkey his permanent home.
 It was a partnership for the ages.

 Eventually, although Mike enjoyed tattooing, he realized more and more that he just wanted to focus on his own painting and decided to retire.
 He knew that Josh would be the right man to hand over the wheel of the Monkey to, so he sold the shop to his young friend and moved on.